enkidevs/curriculum/ai/machine-learning/learn-by-doing/unsupervised-learning-benefits.md

 For example, imagine you have a dataset of customer purchase behavior and you want to understand the underlying patterns.

-Unsupervised clustering can help you group customers into 'frequent buyers' or 'occasional buyers' without you needing to create labeled examples.
+Unsupervised clustering can help you group customers into '*frequent buyers*' or '*occasional buyers*' without you needing to create labeled examples.

 > 💡 This saves time and resources compared to supervised learning